Carmen Fields, Vice - Chair

 Pamela Focá, Creative Adviser & Brand Alchemist

 Pamela began her career at Brooklyn Union and worked as a creative throughout the company's transition to National Grid.
-She brings over 30 years experience to the Foundation through design in print, and social media.
-She continually seeks opportunities to align the Foundation's brand with the organizations and programs it supports building positive awareness of their relationship within the communities it serves - ensuring a greater rate of success.
+She brings over 30+ years of experience to the Foundation through design in print and social media.
+She continually seeks opportunities to align the Foundation's brand to champion the organizations and programs it supports building positive awareness and relationships within the communities it serves ensuring a greater success.

 Pamela is a Certified Wholistic Health Coach and continues her studies in Homeopathy and nutrition.